 - The Mass Effect series has a fair share of examples.

 - Mass Effect 1:

 - Due to the Sorting Algorithm of Weapon Effectiveness and Random Drops in the first game, several guns were rendered completely useless five minutes after you picked them up because you'd immediately find another gun of the same type with objectively better stats.

-- Sniper rifles for Shepard - you need to put to put a ton of skill points into it to stop the damn thing from shaking.
-The environments are small enough for a perfect aim with pistols or assault rifles.
+- Sniper rifles for Shepard - unless you're a Soldier or Infiltrator (or take Sniper Rifles as your bonus skill on New Game+), you can't zoom in with the scope (defeating the entire purpose of sniping), and even if you do have training for it, you need to put to put a ton of skill points into it to stop the damn thing from shaking.
+The environments are small enough for perfect aim with pistols or assault rifles (and the former is available for every class).
 A Sniper rifle of any power will (almost) overheat from a single shot and take seconds to cool down, making it useless for the Zerg Rush that every fight devolves to.
 And with the game's infamous "permaheat" bug, every shot with a sniper rifle carries a risk of forcing a saved-game reload.

 - On the upside, in the squadmates' hands, sniper rifles equipped with high-explosive ammo turn into a perfect-aim rocket launchersthat eject enemies from the level.